ray-x/go.nvim/README.md

   build_tags = "tag1,tag2", -- set default build tags
   textobjects = true, -- enable default text jobects through treesittter-text-objects test_runner = 'go', -- one of {`go`, `richgo`, `dlv`, `ginkgo`, `gotestsum`}
-  verbose_tests = true, -- set to add verbose flag to tests run_in_floaterm = false, -- set to true to run in float window. :GoTermClose closes the floatterm
+  verbose_tests = true, -- set to add verbose flag to tests deprecated, see '-v' option run_in_floaterm = false, -- set to true to run in float window. :GoTermClose closes the floatterm
                            -- float term recommend if you use richgo/ginkgo with terminal color